 12. Gargano National Park, Italy

-Located in Foggia at the Southern part of Italy, Gargano National Park is unique at its rights.
+Located in Foggia in the Southern part of Italy, Gargano National Park is unique at its rights.
 An isolated region, the area is rich with flora and fauna and as well an impressive scenery – boasting with beauty, Gargano National Park has hills, mountainous area, and as well beaches with cliffs hanging along the shore.